Operation Kilt: Plot

-Captain Mainwaring leads the platoon in required PT exercises, injuring himself in the process and being briefly interrupted by Mrs Pike, who brings a rifle bolt Private Pike left at home and that she cleaned in the sink.
-Captain Ogilvie of the Highland Unit then arrives to inform them that they are to participate in a training exercise where the Highlanders will attempt to capture the Platoon's headquarters, starting at 10pm tomorrow.
-A complicated system of paints will be used to mark the dead, wounded, captured and so on.
-Ogilvie is dismissive of the group's competency as soldiers and punches Pike in the stomach to test him – only to recoil in pain while Pike doesn't even flinch.
-After Ogilvie leaves, it turns out he punched Pike's rifle bolt (which he put down his vest earlier).
+Captain Mainwaring leads the platoon in required PT exercises, being briefly interrupted by some rowdy boys and then Mrs Pike, who brings a rifle bolt Private Pike left at home and that she cleaned in the sink.
+After Mainwaring hurts his back during some toe touching due to his lumbago, Captain Ogilvie of the Highland Unit arrives and helps him before informing the men that they are to participate in a training exercise where the Highlanders will attempt to capture the platoon's headquarters, starting at 10pm the following night.
+A complicated system of paints will be used to mark the dead, wounded, and captured.
+Ogilvie is dismissive of the group's competency as soldiers and punches Pike in the stomach to test him, only to recoil in pain while Pike does not even flinch.
+After Ogilvie leaves, it turns out he punched Pike's rifle bolt which Pike had earlier put down his vest.

-The platoon decide to sneak into the Highlanders' headquarters at a local farm to spy on them, so Private Walker and Private Frazer 'borrow' a pantomime cow costume.
-Mainwaring dismisses the idea, insisting it won't work, but Walker and Frazer decide to try anyway – only to return bruised and battered after running into a bull.
+The platoon decides to sneak into the Highlanders' headquarters at a local farm to spy on them, so Privates Walker and Frazer "borrow" a pantomime cow costume.
+Mainwaring dismisses the idea, insisting it will not work, but Walker and Frazer decide to try anyway, only to return bruised and battered after running into a bull while trying to cross a field.
 Sergeant Wilson then suggests a Trojan Horse, with a haycart containing a platoon member being placed at the farm.
-After Pike turns out to have hayfever, Lance Corporal Jones acts as the spy and discovers that the Highlanders plan to start early and sneak through the woods to get to Walmington-on-Sea.
+After Pike turns out to have hay fever, Corporal Jones acts as the spy and discovers that the Highlanders plan to start an hour early and sneak through the woods to get to Walmington-on-Sea.

 Early that night, Mainwaring leads the platoon in rigging all the paths through the woods with man traps inspired by a Tarzan film.
-Seven traps work, but when Jones goes to lead the last man in the eighth trap, he gets caught himself.
+Seven of the traps work, but when Jones goes to lead the last man into the eighth trap, he gets caught himself.
 As the platoon rescue him, they find themselves at the mercy of Captain Ogilvie, the last free member of the Highland Unit.
-Declaring that they are now all 'dead', Ogilvie goes to snatch their paint, only to blunder into the man trap.
-Mainwaring and Wilson are disgusted as they suddenly discover what Scotsmen REALLY wear under their kilts.
+Declaring that they are now all "dead", Ogilvie goes to snatch their paint, only to blunder into the man trap.
+Mainwaring and Wilson are disgusted as they suddenly discover what Scotsmen really wear under their kilts.